 A 4-way stretch fabric will stretch both horizontally and vertically.

 Recovery simply refers to how the fabric returns to its original shape after it’s no longer being stretched.
+For example, fabric that returns to its original form after stretch has good recovery.
+If the fabric sags or leaves a pucker effect after stretch, then it has poor recovery.

 Yarn composition is also important to look at when considering the right level of stretch for your apparel fabric.
-The numbers alone – like 96-4 (polyester-spandex) – won’t tell you the whole story, but in concert with attributes previously mentioned and our decades of expertise, you’ll be able to find the fabric that fits your needs.
+The numbers alone – like 96-4 Polyester/Spandex – won’t tell you the whole story, but in concert with attributes previously mentioned and our decades of expertise, you’ll be able to find the fabric that fits your needs.

 Though we’ve only highlighted a few stretch factors, the bottom line is the fabric you select for your end use may require a closer examination than what a handful of numbers will tell you.
 Connect with the TVF Sales Team to learn more.